Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Literature Review

 \subsubsection{Pose Optimization}

 Despite incorporating human variability and behavioral change, mathematical models cannot perfectly capture every individual’s behavior and decision-making processes~\cite{hsu2005neural, prabhudesai2023understanding}.
 Consequently, robots must be prepared to handle uncertainties and unexpected human choices.
-Although previous studies have discussed human uncertainty in decision-making~\cite{bland2012different, trimmer2011decision, johnson2010decision}, adapting robots at low-level control to unexpected human choices remains a substantial challenge.
-For such low-level control in the robot's end-effector, the idea of pose optimization, which is related to redundancy resolution~\cite{cavacanti2017redundancy, kim2012redundancy}, helps to avoid kinematic singularities~\cite{LH-LB:08}, improving the overall reachability of the robot manipulator~\cite{HC-ME-TD:21}.
-Our previous work~\cite{mahmud2024human} has explored this strategy; however, it did not explicitly integrate a human behavioral model with a probabilistic distribution of human choices.
-Hence, there is a need for a more unified approach that combines human behavior modeling with uncertain human parameters, the mutual adaptation among humans and robots, and pose optimization to ensure safe, effective, and comfortable collaboration.
+Although previous studies have discussed human uncertainty in decision-making~\cite{bland2012different, johnson2010decision}, adapting robots at low-level control to unexpected human choices remains a challenge.
+For such low-level control in the robot's end-effector, the idea of pose optimization, which is related to redundancy resolution~\cite{cavacanti2017redundancy }, helps to avoid kinematic singularities~\cite{LH-LB:08}, improving the overall reachability of the robot manipulator~\cite{HC-ME-TD:21}.
+A similar strategy has been explored in~\cite{11246189}; however, it did not explicitly integrate a human behavioral model with a probabilistic distribution of human choices.
+Hence, we need a unified approach that combines human modeling with uncertain human parameters, the mutual adaptation among humans and robots, and pose optimization to ensure safe and effective collaboration.